 Membrane with interface at Kunstverein Tiergarten Galerie Nord

-Membrane is an art installation which is the central work of the exhibition of th same name at the Kunstverein Tiergarten in Berlin in 2019.
+Membrane is an art installation which was produced as the main work of a similarly named exhibition at the Kunstverein Tiergarten in Berlin early 2019.
 It builds on a series of generative video installations with real time video input.
-Membrane allows the viewer to interact directly with the generation of the image.
-In doing this it is possible to experience the ‘imagination’ of the computer, guiding the process according to curiosity and personal preferences.
+Membrane allows the viewer to interact directly with the generation of the image by a neural network, here the so-called TGAN algorithm.
+An interface allows to experience the ‘imagination’ of the computer, guiding the visitor according to curiosity and personal preferences.